fraenku/java/src/main/java/com/fwe/java8/readme.md

 allow the spawning task to continue executing along with the spawned task.
 When the spawning task needs the result, it can use the get method to wait for the Future to complete (produce its value).

-Chapter 11 explains the Java 8 CompletableFuture implementation of Future.
-Again this exploits lambdas.
-A useful, if slightly imprecise, motto is that “Completable- Future is to Future as Stream is to Collection.”
+"Completable-Future" is to Future as Stream is to Collection.”
 Let’s compare:

 - Stream lets you pipeline operations and provides behavior parameterization with map, filter, and the like, thus avoiding the boilerplate code you typically